 >>>Dealing with a clingy fido?
 Here are some tips to fight separation anxiety.

-While they will typically alert to someone new coming on the property, these dogs are usually happy to see anyone.
+While Portuguese Water Dogs will typically alert to someone new coming on the property, these dogs are usually happy to see anyone.
 Their bountiful energy and spring-loaded legs mean most visitors are greeted with a leap and a lick to the chops.

 That same energy is the reason PWDs, especially adolescent and young dogs, need a lot of exercise.
-A long daily walk is a good start, but they will especially benefit from a day at dog daycare, a hike, or a long game of fetch.
+A long daily walk is a good start, but the dog breed will especially benefit from a day at dog daycare, a hike, or a long game of fetch.

-Because these dogs are highly intelligent, they also require a lot of mental stimulation to keep them from becoming destructive.
-They are great candidates for trick training as well as therapy dog work.
-They have also become a common sight in agility rings and flyball and dock diving competitions.
+Because these dogs are highly intelligent, the dog breed also requires a lot of mental stimulation to keep them from becoming destructive.
+The dog breed is a great candidate for trick training as well as therapy dog work.
+The dog breed has also become a common sight in agility rings and flyball and dock diving competitions.

 >>>Swimming is a great exercise for dogs.
 Here are more great ways to keep your pup active.

-Overall, the PWD is a happy dog who craves attention and does not do well away from their owners.
+Overall, the Portuguese Water Dog is a happy dog who craves attention and does not do well away from their owners.
 They will try to curl up in your lap for endless pets if you let them but need an appropriate outlet for all their energy.

 Health Issues Common to the Portuguese Water Dog Breed